vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ### Risk Vector 1: Censorship & User Assets Security

-The theme of this discussion revolves around the security of user asset ACME.
-For this, we based our analysis on [available metrics based on this consensus research piece](https://consensys.net/research/measuring-blockchain-decentralization/) the extent of decentralisation of the Accumulate Network and therefore to assess the "rug-ability" (i.e. the extend of decentralisation and therefore the extend of censorship resistance).
+This section revolves around the security of user funds on Accumulate.
+For this, we based our analysis on metrics from this [Consensys research piece](https://consensys.net/research/measuring-blockchain-decentralization/) to determine the level of network decentralisation and therefore to assess the "rug-ability" (i.e. the extend of censorship resistance).

-##### Consensus Algorithm
+#### Consensus Algorithm

-Accumulate Network uses a Delegated Proof of Stake System (in essence this means that the tokenholders by allocating ACME curate which validator creates new blocks and validates transactions) where each Validator runs the Tendermint Consensus Algorithm.
-Tendermint is a Byzantine Fault Tolerant (BFT) consensus algorithm and was designed to provide a high degree of security and consistency in a decentralized network by [Jae Kwon (2014)](https://tendermint.com/static/docs/tendermint.pdf).
+Accumulate Network uses a Delegated Proof of Stake System.
+In essence, this means that tokenholders delegate their ACME to specific validators which propose new blocks and validate transactions.
+Each Validator runs the [Tendermint Consensus Algorithm](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html#consensus-overview).
+Tendermint is a Byzantine Fault Tolerant (BFT) consensus algorithm designed by [Jae Kwon (2014)](https://tendermint.com/static/docs/tendermint.pdf) to provide a high degree of security and consistency in a decentralized network.
 At a high level, the Tendermint algorithm works as follows:

 1. Validators are responsible for proposing new blocks and verifying transactions.
 A set of validators is selected through a Byzantine fault-tolerant consensus algorithm that ensures a certain level of decentralization and security.
 2. A new block is proposed by one of the validators, who must then broadcast the proposal to the rest of the validators.